 If you want to discover other great Italian design venues on the Milanese scene, we suggest: the nearby Museum of Italian Design at the Triennale Milano, a permanent exhibition and Italy’s foremost institution for design and contemporary culture.

 Situated between the Isola, Dergano and Bovisa districts, the Branca Museum is housed in one of few still-active factory sites, home to the Branca distilleries since 1845 which still produces the historic Fernet Branca amaro, one of the iconic symbols of the city of Milan.
-Fernet-Branca may be an acquired taste but the factory tour will definitely have you enthralled with its posters, original designs, artefacts and promotional materials emblazoned with the drink’s logo, as well as vintage production tools.
+Fernet-Branca may be an acquired taste but the factory tour will definitely have you enthralled with its posters, original designs, artifacts and promotional materials emblazoned with the drink’s logo, as well as vintage production tools.